junxit/us-congress-bills-110/metadata.md

 - 2008-05-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4555-4556)
 - 2008-05-20 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S4555-4556)
 - 2008-05-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S4555-4556)
+- 2008-05-21 — Message on Senate action sent to the House.
+- 2008-05-21 — Received in the House.
+- 2008-05-21 — Referred to the House Committee on Oversight and Government Reform.